AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/create-flow.md

   In the example below, only the **last** occurrences of *Product main category* and *Add to cart* in each step of the flow are included.
   ![Lint, start](assets/limitonlast.png)
 * The series used differs based on the container.
-If using the **[!UICONTROL Person]** container, the series of events are the session.
-If using the **[!UICONTROL Session]** container, the series of events are all the events for a given user in the provided date range.
+If using the **[!UICONTROL Visitor]** container, the series of events are the visits.
+If using the **[!UICONTROL Visitor]** container, the series of events are all the hits for a given user in the provided date range.
 * The **[!UICONTROL Limit to first/last occurrence]** option can be configured in the advanced settings when using a Metric or Dimension Item in the **[!UICONTROL Starts with]** or **[!UICONTROL Ends with]** fields.